VarshaKannur/RockPaperScissors/README.md

 # RockPaperScissors
-Demonstrating the working of random module and if, elif, else statements in python.
+Demonstrating the working of random module and if, elif, else statements in python with the rock paper scissors game.